 Successful leaders do these 4 things differently to create value with mergers and acquisitions.

+Merger and acquisition (M&A) activity is hot, especially as companies look to deploy capital rather than just sit on cash.
+But for corporate leaders to capture real value in M&A, they can’t be distracted by startling stories of companies moving into non-traditional spaces or frenzied bidding wars.
 “It is critical that M&A today — near the peak of the economic cycle — makes incredibly strong strategic sense, because there’s little chance that companies can avoid overpaying for M&A in this market.
 That said, for the same reason, equity-financed deals could be attractive for some finance chiefs," says Tim Raiswell, research leader at Gartner.

 While there is no formula to make M&As successful, organizations that have demonstrated consistent long-term growth over their industry peers — efficient growth leaders — take a more purposeful, bold and strategic approach to M&A than others.